 Underneath the two beliefs is the heading “Evidence that supports the new belief (or isn’t entirely consistent with the old belief.”
-As you probably guessed, this is where the client can list the evidence that challenges their negative, irrational belief.
+As you probably guessed, this is where the client can list the evidence that challenges their negative, irrational beliefs.

 Enough space is provided to write down 10 pieces of evidence that support the new belief, or call the old belief into question.
 This evidence can include experiences you have had, something someone else has said to you, or anything else you can think of that supports the new belief or sheds doubt on the old belief.

 This is another exercise that uses a rational approach to connect a situation to the usual response that follows and compares the usual outcome to the outcome if a more positive response occurred.